NEWECX/vendor-sdk/doc/use-newecx-cli.md

 </table>

-The typical new vendor will go through many iterations between Step3 to Step4 to perfecting the feed.
+You may have to go through many iterations in order to perfect your feed (run Step3 and Step4, find the errors, make the necessary changes, run the steps again, and repeat until there are no errors).

-### Step 5 update the fields-maps to API server
+### Step 5 upload the fields-maps to the API server

 Once you have your fields-maps.js ready: